-It was not until 1889 that the Melbourne School of Engineering at the University was established with 8 members and 40 undergraduate students.
+It was not until 1889 that the Faculty of Engineering and Information Technology at the University was established with 8 members and 40 undergraduate students.
 The only degree course available was in Civil Engineering, reflecting the great changes in the industrial world of the nineteenth century that engineers had designed and manufactured.
 In the early days, the engineering degree was primarily an Arts course including Natural Philosophy (now Physics) and Geology, with specific engineering subjects to be completed at third and fourth year.

 Separate degrees in Mechanical and Electrical Engineering commenced in 1911 but there was only one Department of Engineering.
 The first graduate in Electrical Engineering received his degree in 1913.
 However, the demands of a changing world and the disruption of two world wars refocussed the demands of the engineering department and required it to broaden its choice of subjects.

-In 1946 the Melbourne School of Engineering divided the one existing Chair of Engineering to create three Chairs — one each of Civil, Mechanical and Electrical.
+In 1946 the Faculty of Engineering and Information Technology divided the one existing Chair of Engineering to create three Chairs — one each of Civil, Mechanical and Electrical.
 Mr Charles Moorhouse, a past graduate of the Melbourne University School of Engineering and not yet a professor, was appointed Senior Lecturer in charge of the Department of Electrical Engineering in January 1947.
 A new staff member, Mr Arthur Ferguson, was appointed Senior Lecturer in Electronics, but it was not until 1948 that electronics appeared as part of the Electrical Engineering course.